 - Many infectious diseases that are preventable by vaccines, and their sequelae, pose a greater threat to the elderly than younger adults, even if the elderly person is generally in good health.
 For this reason, it is recommended that people check their immunisation status.

-- The risk of shingles caused by the chickenpox virus increases dramatically after 65 years of age.
+- The risk of shingles caused by the chickenpox virus increases dramatically when you get older.
 The disease can be treated with antiviral medications.
-There is also a shingles vaccine that is recommended for people aged 60 and up.
-The recipients must pay for the vaccine themselves.
+There are also shingles vaccines which you have to pay for yourself.